About Our Team

 ACMG Apprentice Rock Guide

-Keenan (they/he) is a queer, non-binary climber, artist, cat lover, and enthusiast of rocks in all shapes and sizes.
-They’re passionate about creating and nurturing inclusive pathways into outdoor recreation—spaces that feel intentional, safe, and a clear departure from the status quo.
+Keenan (they/he) is a queer, non-binary climber, artist, and enthusiast of rocks in all shapes and sizes.
+They’re passionate about creating inclusive pathways into outdoor recreation—spaces that feel intentional, safe, and a clear departure from the status quo.

 Some may recognize Keenan from their involvement with the @projectpridebouldering festival, held on the unceded territory of the Skwxwú7mesh people (Squamish).